JordanCWard/SQL/README.md

                 PARTITION BY merchant_id, credit_card_id, amount
                 ORDER BY transaction_timestamp
             )
-        ) / 60 AS minute_difference
+        ) / 60 AS minute_difference  -- Time gap in minutes
     FROM
         transactions
 )

--- Final query: Count how many transactions occurred within 10 minutes -- of the previous transaction for the same merchant, credit card, and amount.
 SELECT
-    COUNT(minute_difference) AS payment_count
+    COUNT(minute_difference) AS payment_count  -- Transactions within 10 minutes
 FROM
     transaction_comparison
 WHERE
     minute_difference <= 10;
 ```
 <br>